 What a Springform Pan Is

 A springform pan is a type of cake pan that’s made in two parts.
 It has a base and a removable ring that serves as the side of the pan.
 When you attach the ring to the base, you have a complete cake pan that functions like any other cake pan.

 But when you take it apart, that’s when the springform pan shines.
-If you have a fragile cake, like cheesecake, you can make it in this pan.
-Then, you can take the sides off when you’re done, so the cake is still sitting on the pan's base.
-Slicing and serving your cake become much easier, completely eliminating the need to transfer the cake from the pan, and removing all risk of breaking your cake in the process.
+After the cake, such as a cheesecake, has cooled, you remove the sides so the cake is still sitting on the pan's base but the sides of the cake are exposed.
+This makes slicing and serving your cake much more comfortable, and eliminates the need to transfer the cake from the pan to a serving plate, and the worry of breaking the cake in the process.

-Do you really need to remove the cake from the pan?
-If you're willing to skip posting a photo of the finished product, and you don't care about presentation, just serve the finished cake from the pan.
-As long as it's tasty, no one will care.
+Before you ditch the recipe or plan to go buy a springform pan, consider whether you need to remove the cake from the pan at all.
+If you're willing to skip posting a photo of the finished product, and you don't care as much about the presentation, serve the finished cake from the pan.
+As long as it's tasty, no one will notice.

 Adjusting Recipes for Springform Pan Substitutes

-Because springform pans tend to be fairly tall, you'll probably need to split your cake filling between two pans or use a large pan, like a 9"x13”.
-In either case, plan to adjust your baking time.
-Cakes in shallower pans bake faster.
+Because springform pans tend to be fairly tall, you'll probably need to split your cake filling between two pans or use a large pan, like a 9 by 13-inch.
+In either case, plan to adjust the baking time as cakes in shallower pans will bake faster.
 Watch your cake closely, and pull it out of the oven as soon as it’s done.